opentofu/opentofu/docs/static-evaluation.md

 ## Unknowns:
 ### Providers variables
 Providers may have configuration that depends on variables and dynamic values, such as resources from other providers.
-There is a odd workaround within the internal/tofu package where [variable values may be requested during the graph building phase](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/tofu/context_input.go#L22-L39).
+There is an odd workaround within the internal/tofu package where [variable values may be requested from the user during the graph building phase](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/tofu/context_input.go#L22-L39).
 This is an odd hack and may [need to be reworked](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/tofu/context_input.go#L46-L48) for the providers iteration above.
 ### Core functions
 Do we want to support the core OpenTofu functions in the static evaluation context?
 Probably as it would be fairly trivial to hook in.
 ### Provider functions